Advertising

 Shizuka Furuya returns to voice acting after paralyzing accident

-Voice actress Furuya Shizuka has announced that she is returning to voice acting work, five years after announcing her retirement in 2015.
+Voice actress Furuya Shizuka has announced her return to voice acting, five years after announcing her retirement in 2015.

-In an interview with the website Animate Times , she revealed that the reason she retired in 2015 was because she was hit by a truck in a traffic accident, with half of her body subsequently paralyzed.
+In an interview with the website Animate Times , she revealed that the reason for her retirement in 2015 was due to being hit by a truck in a traffic accident, which subsequently left half of her body paralyzed.

-Furuya added that she announced her retirement only on her Twitter account while she was a freelance voice actor and not working at a talent agency.
+Furuya added that she announced her retirement only on her Twitter account, while she was a freelance voice actress and not working with a talent agency.
 However, her producer recently asked if she would be considering returning to voice acting, and she also received a job offer from her former agency, Production Ace .

-She said that the producer was not aware of her retirement, and that her well-known voice actress from the Nichijou anime, Mariko Honda, was also unaware that she was retired.
+She said that the production company was unaware of her retirement, and that her well-known voice actress from the anime Nichijou, Mariko Honda, also didn't know she was retired.
 Furuya noted that she had closed her Twitter account after announcing her retirement.
-After retiring, Furuya worked several jobs, but used his time off from work to go on vacation in South Korea.
+After retiring, Furuya worked various jobs, but used her time off to take a vacation in South Korea.

-Furuya is known for voicing some characters in anime, such as the previously mentioned Nichijou , such as Nano Shinonome, Uruchi Minaya in Maken-Ki! and Matsuko Arita in Another .
+Furuya is known for voicing several characters in anime, such as the previously mentioned Nichijou , as well as Nano Shinonome, Uruchi Minaya in Maken-Ki!, and Matsuko Arita in Another .

 Source: ANN